zoldur/Xuma/README.md

 For security reasons **XumaCoin** is installed under **xuma** user, hence you need to **su - xuma** before checking:

 ```
-XUMA_USER=xuma #replace xuma with the MN username you want to check
-su - $XUMA_USER
 xuma-cli mnsync status
 xuma-cli getinfo
+xuma-cli masternode status
 ```
 Also, if you want to check/start/stop **Xuma** , run one of the following commands as **root**:

 ```
-systemctl status xuma #To check the service is running.
+systemctl status Xuma #To check the service is running.
-systemctl start xuma #To start Xuma service.
+systemctl start Xuma #To start Xuma service.
-systemctl stop xuma #To stop Xuma service.
+systemctl stop Xuma #To stop Xuma service.
-systemctl is-enabled xuma #To check whetether Xuma service is enabled on boot or not.
+systemctl is-enabled Xuma #To check whetether Xuma service is enabled on boot or not.
 ```
 ***

 ## Donations: